Patrick Nogueira: Life in prison

 Nogueira was detained in the solitary isolation wing of Estremera prison, under a 24-hour guard.
 As of the anniversary of his conviction, he had not repented for his crimes.

 Nogueira was attacked at the end of November 2021 by approximately a dozen inmates, remaining in hospital for four days.
 Officials speculated that the reason was the "jail law", in which those who commit serious crimes against children and women are executed by the prison population.
 After recovering, he was transferred to prison Puerto III in El Puerto de Santa María, Province of Cádiz under preventive isolation.

 In popular culture

 Journalist Beatriz Osa wrote the 2020 non-fiction book Olor a Muerte en Pioz ("Smell of Death in Pioz") about the murders.

-In October 2021, Atresplayer Premium announced a five-part documentary series on the case titled Besos Marvin (Love Marvin).
+In October 2021, Atresplayer Premium announced a five-part documentary series on the case.
 The series centres on the question of whether or not Marvin Henriques Correia was an accomplice by reading Nogueira's WhatsApp messages in Brazil.
-A year later, it was released under the new title No se lo digas a nadie (Don't Tell Anyone About It).
+A year later, it was released under the title No se lo digas a nadie (Don't Tell Anyone).